OutSystems/OutSystems.SetupTools/docs/Install-OSServerPreReqs.md

 ### -InstallIISMgmtConsole
 Specifies if the IIS Managament Console will be installed.
-On servers without GUI this feature can't be installed.
-So you should set this parameter to $false.
+On servers without GUI this feature can't be installed so you should set this parameter to $false.
-Defaults to $true

 ```yaml
 Type: Boolean